-With so many businesses shutting their doors either by choice or government mandate, Gen Zs are having a come-to-Jesus realization that—no matter what they personally feel about marketing and ads—big corporate brands do play an incredibly important part in society and in their daily lives.
+With so many businesses temporarily shutting their doors during the pandemic, Gen Zs are having a come-to-Jesus realization that — no matter what they personally feel about marketing and ads — big corporate brands do play an incredibly important part in society and in their daily lives.
 Even those Zs that previously railed against capitalism or identified as Bernie-loving Social Democrats now say they’re empathizing with many of the corporations being hit hard right now (others, not so much).

 Zs recognize that big companies can play a critical role in helping people out right now.
 “Help your customers in whatever means necessary.
 Do good, don’t be passive,” urged Aaron, 21, in Tempe, AZ, citing an airline that did the opposite by charging him thousands of dollars for an emergency flight home from abroad.

 Zs are making personal sacrifices to benefit the greater good, and they want to see brands do the same.
 “I love that DoorDash has waived its delivery fee in an effort to keep kitchens open,” said Mathias, 20, in Lancaster, CA. “E‑commerce brands could provide small things that benefit everyone, like hand sanitizer or wipes in their packages,” said Gab, 21, in New York City.
 And Karla, 19, in Cypress, TX, wanted to see essential stores provide medical care to keep community members safe, such as checking customers’ temperatures, handing out bottles of hand sanitizer, and generally providing “small things that will help.”